iyakovetskaya/Polarizing-News/README.md

 ...article-specific controls - metadata from articles_data.csv (or its derivatives such as the length of the headline)...

 - topic_i (for i=1,2, ...40) - proportion of topic i in a given article
 - t_after_release - time after release of a given article on a given date
+- gpt_number - polarization score obtained through GPT3.5

 4. Model files (LDA_final_40_topics, .expElogbeta.npy, .id2word and .state)